 Children from all over the world can come to the camp and take part in the activities.

 Different sources vary, but it costs approx. 300 USD per week.

-The Songdowon International Children's Camp is located in the Kangwon province, just outside of Wonsan city.
+The Songdowon International Children's Camp is located in Kangwon Province, just outside of Wonsan City.

 It covers a large area with various amenities - also including its own private beach area.

 The Songdowon Children's Camp falls over a vast area with many different outside areas and buildings.

 You will drive up the entrance driveway to the camp and arrive at the main square in the middle of the camp.

 To both sides of this square are the two main buildings.